filecoin-project/lotus-docs/content/en/storage-providers/seal-workers/seal-workers.md

 toc: true
 ---

-While the `lotus-miner` runs each of the sealing phases itself by default, you can use Lotus Workers to create a offload some phases from the _sealing pipeline_ to improve resource utilization and efficiency.
+While the `lotus-miner` runs each of the sealing phases itself by default, you can use Lotus Workers to offload some phases from the _sealing pipeline_ to improve resource utilization and efficiency.
 The additional seal workers free up the `lotus-miner` from CPU-intensive tasks to focus on performing and submitting _WindowPoSTs_ and _WinningPoSTs_ to the chain.

 ## Installation